Family and Private Business Certificate Courses

 Who should take these courses and why?

-It is recommended that anyone involved in a family firm who wishes to understand better how to manage, work in, own, or offer services to a family firm would benefit from taking these courses.
+It is recommended that anyone involved in a family or privately-owned firm who wishes to understand better how to manage, work in, own, or offer services to a family or privately-owned firm would benefit from taking these courses.
 This could be family members working in the business or preparing to enter, as well as non-family employees and managers.

 What are the prerequisites?